Robust Routing Made Easy

-\subparagraph*{Dynamic Faults.} Due to the introduced fault-tolerance, faulty components do not impede the system as a whole, so long as the simulation of the routing scheme (and the actual computations by the nodes) can still be carried out.
+\paragraph{Dynamic Faults} Because of the introduced fault-tolerance, faulty components do not impede the system as a whole, so long as the simulation of the routing scheme can still be carried out.
 Hence, one may repair faulty nodes at runtime.
 If $T$ is the time for detecting and fixing a fault, we can discretize time in units of $T$ and denote by $p_T$ the (assumed to be independent) probability that a node is faulty in a given time slot, which can be bounded by twice the probability to fail within $T$ time.
 Then the failure probabilities we computed in our analysis directly translate to an upper bound on the expected fraction of time during which the system is not (fully) operational.

-\subparagraph*{Adaptivity.} The employed node- and link-level redundancy may be required for mission-critical applications only, or the system may run into capacity issues.
-In this case, we can exploit that the reinforced network has a very simple structure, making various adaptive strategies straightforward to implement. \begin{inparaenum}[(i)] \item One may simply use a subnetwork only, deactivating the remaining nodes and links, such that a reinforced network for smaller $f$ (or a copy of the original network, if $f=0$) remains.
-This saves energy. \item One may subdivide the network into several smaller reinforced networks, each of which can perform different tasks. \item One may leverage the redundant links to increase the overall bandwidth between (copies of) nodes, at the expense of reliability. \item The above operations can be applied locally; e.g., in a congested region of the network, the link redundancy could be used for additional bandwidth.
-Note that if only a small part of the network is congested, the overall system reliability will not deteriorate significantly. \end{inparaenum} Note that the above strategies can be refined and combined according to the profile of requirements of the system.
+\paragraph{Adaptivity} The employed node- and link-level redundancy may be required for mission-critical applications only, or the system may run into capacity issues.
+In this case, we can exploit that the reinforced network has a very simple structure, making various adaptive strategies straightforward to implement. \begin{enumerate}[(i)] \item One might use a subnetwork only, deactivating the remaining nodes and links, such that a reinforced network for smaller $f$ (or a copy of the original network, if $f=0$) remains.
+This saves energy. \item One might subdivide the network into several smaller reinforced networks, each of which can perform different tasks. \item One might leverage the redundant links to increase the overall bandwidth between (copies of) nodes, at the expense of reliability. \item The above operations can be applied locally; e.g., in a congested region of the network, the link redundancy could be used for additional bandwidth.
+Note that if only a small part of the network is congested, the overall system reliability will not deteriorate significantly. \end{enumerate} Note that the above strategies can be refined and combined according to the profile of requirements of the system.